Skip to main content

 All of Kia’s consumer-focused EVs use the brand’s Electric Global Modular Platform (E-GMP), but there are two versions: The EV6 and EV9 use an 800-volt RWD-based version, while lower-end models like the EV3, and now the EV4, use a 400-volt FWD-based system.
 This system is less expensive to produce, helping to keep prices down, but comes at the cost of charging speed: While the EV6 can charge from 10% to 80% in 18 minutes, the standard range EV4 needs 29 minutes to do the same task, and the long-range model with its larger battery requires 31 minutes.
 That said, while slower than those of higher-end Kia EVs, these charging speeds are price- and class-competitive.

-2026 Kia EV4 dashboard
+2026 Kia EV4 interior

 Power specs and a full lineup of tech

 Dynamically, the EV4 isn’t likely to stir the soul, but for a vehicle like this, that’s OK.
 The single electric motor makes 201 horsepower, resulting in a claimed 0-62 mph time of 7.4 seconds for the short-range EV4 and 7.7 seconds for the heavier long-range model.
-Those figures may sound unimpressive in a world where many EVs are known for lightning-fast acceleration, but they’re right on par for a typical compact sedan — the gas-powered Kia K4 GT-Line Turbo sedan with its 190 horsepower inline-four does 0-60 in 7.3 seconds.
+Those figures may sound unimpressive in a world where many EVs are known for lightning-quick acceleration, but they’re right on par for a typical compact sedan — the gas-powered Kia K4 GT-Line Turbo sedan with its 190-hp inline-four does 0-60 mph in 7.3 seconds.
 Comfort is the bigger focus here, and Kia says the EV4’s suspension is tuned to ensure compliance without sacrificing control and agility.

 On the tech front, the EV4 differs little from Kia’s other EVs, and that’s no bad thing.
 The same 30-inch panoramic display found across the brand’s electric lineup is utilized here, incorporating the gauge cluster, climate information, and infotainment system across three screens.
 A 12-inch head-up display is on offer, too.
 There’s also a full suite of driver assist features available, including Kia’s Highway Driving Assist II and Remote Smart Parking Assist.
 The EV4 does introduce one new tech feature for the brand: Over-the-air updates can be done remotely via an app, which should make for a more seamless, convenient experience.